Antipater: Lamian War

+recognition of its loyalty during the war.

 First War of the Diadochi

-Later in the same year Antipater and Craterus were engaged in a mopping-up campaign against recalcitrant pockets of Aetolian resurgence when they received the news from Antigonus in Asia Minor that Perdiccas contemplated making himself outright ruler of the empire.
+Later in the same year, Antipater and Craterus were engaged in a mopping-up campaign against recalcitrant pockets of Aetolian resurgence when they received the news from Antigonus in Asia Minor that Perdiccas contemplated making himself outright ruler of the empire.
 Antipater and Craterus accordingly concluded peace with the Aetolians (much to the chagrin of future of Macedonian rulers) and went to war against Perdiccas, allying themselves with Ptolemy, the satrap of Egypt.
 Antipater married another of his daughters (Eurydike) to Ptolemy to strengthen this new alliance.
 Together with Craterus and his son Cassander, he then crossed over into Asia at the head of a considerable force in 321 BC.
 While in Phrygia, this army was divided in two; one under Craterus marching east into Cappadocia to face Eumenes, while the later under Antipater struck south to fight Perdiccas.
 While still in Syria, Antipater received two letters that drastically changed the power dynamic of the successor struggle at that point; firstly that Perdiccas had been murdered by his own soldiers in Egypt, and secondly that in one of the greatest upsets of the Hellenistic age, Craterus had fallen in battle against Eumenes (Diodorus xviii.
 25–39).

-Regent of the Empire, death, and succession
+Regent of the empire, death, and succession

 In the Partition of Triparadisus (321 BC), Antipater participated in a new division of Alexander's great kingdom.
 He appointed himself supreme regent of all Alexander's empire and was left in Greece as guardian of Alexander's son Alexander IV and his disabled brother Philip III.
 Having quelled a mutiny of his troops and commissioned Antigonus to continue the war against Eumenes and the other partisans of Perdiccas, Antipater returned to Macedonia, arriving there in 320 BC (Justin xiii.
 6).
 Soon after, he was seized by an illness which terminated his active career.

 Antipater died of old age in 319 BC, at the age of 81.
 By his side was his son Cassander, who later became king of Macedonia.
 Controversially, Antipater did not appoint Cassander to succeed him as regent, citing as the reason for his decision Cassander's relative youth (at the time of Antipater's passing, Cassander was 36).
 Over Cassander, Antipater chose the aged officer Polyperchon as regent.

 Cassander became indignant at this, believing that he'd earned the right to become regent by virtue of his loyalty and experience.
 Thus he appealed to general Antigonus to assist him in battling Polyperchon for the position.
 In 317 BC, after two years of war with Polyperchon, Cassander emerged victorious.
 Cassander would go on to rule Macedonia for nineteen years, first as regent and later as king, ultimately founding the Antipatrid dynasty.